K&H.p55.#1.2 TOK.p36.r1.c1 25EMC.pdfp45.#5.2

 o E. Full figure:

-§ So far, I’ve only seen them in PAL PT and YAX Lintel 48.
+§ So far, I’ve only listed PAL PT and YAX Lintel 48 above – there are quite a few others .

 · MHD statistics (2024-09-29).
 These statistics are available only for the abstract/2-KAWAK, bird-head, and CHAN-like variants, as I’m not aware of MHD codes for the other two – if they even exist.
 And even if they did and I knew them, the number of hits for these two obscure variants would probably be extremely low anyway.
 The MHD search was “blcodes contains <3-character-MHD-code>”:

-The very few occurrences of the CHAN-like variant is not at all surprising, but the considerably greater number of occurances of the bird-head variant compared to the abstract/2-KAWAK variant is surprising.
-I had expected the abstract variant to be much more common than the bird-head variant (as is the case for WINIKHAAB and HAAB).
+The very few occurrences of the CHAN-like variant is not at all surprising, but the considerably greater number of occurrences of the bird-head variant compared to the abstract/2-KAWAK variant is surprising.
+I would have expected the abstract variant to be much more common than the bird-head variant, as is the case for WINIKHAAB and HAAB.

-· Do not confuse the head variant of MIH with the visually (slightly) similar (bird-)head variant of PIK/PIH.
+· Do not confuse the (bird-)head variant of PIK/PIH with the visually (slightly) similar head variant of MIH/mi.
 They are both head glyphs with a hand-jaw, but:

-o MIH is an anthropomorphic head while PIK/PIH is a bird-head.
+o MIH/mi is an anthropomorphic head while PIK/PIH is a bird-head.

-o MIH can have an optional %-sign (or three non-touching dots in a triangular formation, triangle pointing downwards) and (also optionally) some skull/bone/death-like characteristics, absent from PIK/PIH.
+o MIH/mi can have an optional %-sign (or three non-touching dots in a triangular formation, triangle pointing downwards) and (also optionally) some skull/bone/death-like characteristics, absent from PIK/PIH.

-These two will generally only occur in different contexts (e.g. the former as a coefficient and the latter as a calendar unit), so there should be no confusion.
-But “abstractly”, when thinking about “loose glyphs” out of context, it’s easy to confuse the two.
+These two will generally only occur in different contexts (e.g., the former as a coefficient and the latter as a calendar unit), so there should be no confusion.
+But “in abstraction”, when thinking about “loose glyphs out of context”, it’s easy to confuse the two, owing to the shared characteristic of the hand-jaw.